biertisch/so_long/README.md

 ### Game

 #### Objective
-Collect all mushrooms and reach the exit without getting caught by the mushroom monsters.
+Collect all mushrooms and reach the exit without getting caught by the enemies.

 #### Controls